 Efficient Regioselective Photogeneration of a Five-Membered Azaheterocyclic AIEgen for Cancer Cell Differentiation with Unusual Photoamplification Effect

-submitted on 11.06.2020 and posted on 12.06.2020by Qiyao Li, Junyi Gong, Ying Li, Ruoyao Zhang, Haoran Wang, Jacky W. Y. Lam, Herman H.-Y. Sung, Ian Duncan Williams, Ryan Tsz Kin Kwok, Jianguo Wang, Hui-min LI, Ben Zhong Tang
+preprintsubmitted on 11.06.2020, 04:46 and posted on 12.06.2020, 10:52 by Qiyao Li, Junyi Gong, Ying Li, Ruoyao Zhang, Haoran Wang, Jacky W. Y. Lam, Herman H.-Y. Sung, Ian Duncan Williams, Ryan Tsz Kin Kwok, Jianguo Wang, Hui-min LI, Ben Zhong Tang